 Day 4: Runkuracay – Pakaymayu – Sayacmarka

 This day will be one of hardest days on the Inca Trail.
 We will ascend steeply and interminably to the first high pass of the route, Warmiwañuska Pass (Dead Woman’s Pass – 4,200m / 13,779ft).
 Our exertions are rewarded with a feast for the eyes: views of the entire Vilcabamba mountain range.
 Afterwards, we will walk to Pakaymayu and camp at the ruins site of Sayacmarka.

 Day 5: Sayacmarka – Phuyupatamarca – Wiñaywayna

-We will begin our trek early in the morning along this part of the Classic Inca Trail, crossing the high jungle and seeing beautiful orchids and local animals.
+We will begin our trek early in the morning along this part of the Inca Trail, crossing the high jungle and seeing beautiful orchids and local animals.
 We will also see and take time to explore the amazing archeological remains along the Inca Trail, including Phuyupatamarca and Wiñaywayna.
 In this part of the trek, the temperature begins to increase as we enter a more temperate ecological zone.

 Day 6: Wiñaywayna – Machu Picchu – Ollantaytambo – Cusco

 We will wake up at 4:30am for a satisfying breakfast and to begin our walk to be the first ones in Machu Picchu for the sunrise.
 We will descend through cloud forest into the high Inca jungle ecological zone, inhabited by orchids and many kinds of hummingbirds.